zdunecki/dev-szymon-user-cache/cache/README.md

 `sync.Map`
 - similar behaviour to `sync.RWMutex`, optimised under the hood at the cost of strict typing

-Decided to uses `sync.RWMutex` for type safety.
+Decided to use `sync.RWMutex` for type safety.